JulioHenri/JulioHenri/README.md

 # About me

-E aí, bem vindo ao meu repositório de Data Science!👋
+Hey there, welcome to my Data Science repository! 👋

-Meu nome é Júlio, estatístico pela UFPA.
-Trabalhei como estagiário de Estatística e com análise de dados no <a href="http://www.gasparvianna.pa.gov.br/site_novo/wp/"> Hospital das Clínicas Gaspar Vianna </a> e atualmente trabalho como Analista de Geração de Evidências na <a href="https://www.daiichisankyo.com.br/site/"> Daiichi Sankyo Brasil.
+My name is Júlio, I'm a statistician graduated from UFPA.
+I worked as a Statistics intern and Junior Data Analyst at the <a href="http://www.gasparvianna.pa.gov.br/site_novo/wp/">Hospital das Clínicas Gaspar Vianna</a>, as an Evidence Generation Analyst at <a href="https://www.daiichisankyo.com.br/site/">Daiichi Sankyo Brazil</a>, and currently as a Data Consultant at <a href="https://www2.hapvida.com.br/">Hapvida</a>.

 # Skills

-- Modelagem Estatística
+- Statistical Modeling
-- Visualização de dados (Dashboards)
+- Data Visualization (Dashboards)
-- Análise Exploratória de dados
+- Exploratory Data Analysis (EDA)
 - Machine Learning
 - Feature Engineering
-- Consulta e manipulação de dados no SQL
+- Data Querying and Manipulation in SQL

 # Softwares